subsquid/squid-sdk/README.md

 Squids can be deployed to a Subsquid cloud service called [Aquairum](https://app.subsquid.io).
 In the future, the cloud service will be replaced by an open network of decentralized squid operators.

+For more details on how to build, run and deploy a squid consult the [Docs](https://docs.subsquid.io)

 ### Other tools

 The Subsquid framework incorporates a few npm packages that might be useful in a standalone mode: